Skip to Content

 What should I expect on my first visit from Railway Children?

-If you’ve been referred to Railway Children, we’ll already know a bit about you through your referral notes.
+If you’ve been referred to us, we’ll already know a bit about you through your referral notes.

 What we won’t know is your version of your story, your thoughts and feelings and how you want us to support you.

-Our initial visit will be to the place you live and will be about us getting to know you and what you want out of your referral, as well as you getting to know us and asking any questions.
+We’ll first visit you at the place you live and start getting to know you and what you want out of your referral.
+This is also a chance for you to get to know us and ask any questions.

 Who will be supporting me?

-Railway Children has a dedicated team of youth practitioners working across the UK to support, guide and empower young people when they need it most.
+Our team of youth practitioners across the UK support and empower young people who need it most.

 We work in the North West of England, Yorkshire and Humber, London and Glasgow.